What does ‘growing around grief’ mean?

 Growing around grief is a model created by grief counsellor Lois Tonkin.
 Tonkin came up with the model after speaking to a client about the death of their child.
-At first, the woman noted that at first grief had consumed her totally and filled every part of her life.
+The woman told Tonkin that at first grief filled every part of her life.
 She drew a picture with a circle to represent her life and shading to indicate her grief.
 It was all consuming.

-She had thought that as time went by the grief would shrink and become a much smaller part of her life and who she is.
+She had thought that as time went by the grief would shrink and become a much smaller part of her life.
 But what happened was different.
 The grief stayed just as big, but her life grew around it.
-There were times where she felt the grief as intensely as when her child first died, but there were other times where she felt she lived her life in the space outside the circle.
+There were times where she felt the grief as intensely as when her child first died.
+But there were other times where she felt she lived her life in the space outside the circle.

-Often we have a sense of disloyalty to someone who has died about carrying on with our lives, and we end up feeling guilty when life goes on and becomes more normal.
-The ‘growing around grief’ model, however, shows how we can still grieve the loss of our loved one while continuing our own lives.
+The ‘growing around grief’ model shows how we can still grieve the loss of our loved one while carrying on with our own lives.
 It shows that we can grow a new life which includes the loss.
+If you’re finding grief overwhelming, we’re here to help.